 One of the problems, among many, with anti-vaccine activists, is a complete misunderstanding of the basics of vaccine chemistry.
 People get scared of long chemical names, or chemicals themselves, and wonder if a vaccine might be dangerous.
 Setting aside the… Read More »Basic vaccine chemistry for anti-vaxxers

 Anti-vaccine activists love to state the chemicals in vaccines are dangerous.
 This article reviews the whole world of vaccine chemicals

 If you spend any amount of time on the internet researching science and pseudoscience, you’ll find alarming claims about toxic or poisonous substances in our foods, vaccines, air, water, and so much else.
 And then you’ll find a lot of people (myself included) who try to present science-based evidence that these substances are neither toxic nor poisonous.

 Generally, the pseudoscience argument proceeds along the lines of “this unpronounceable chemical is going to cause cancer.”
 And the science (read scientific skeptic) side says “wrong!”
 Or something like that.

-Paracelsus, a 16th-century Swiss-German physician, alchemist, astrologer, is traditionally thought to have founded the discipline of toxicology, an important branch of medicine, physiology, and pharmacology.
+Paracelsus, a 16th century Swiss German physician, alchemist, astrologer, is traditionally thought to have founded the discipline of toxicology, an important branch of medicine, physiology, and pharmacology.
 Paracelsus wrote one of the most important principles of toxicology:

 All things are poisons, for there is nothing without poisonous qualities.
 It is only the dose which makes a thing poison.

 In other words, if you’re speaking about substances in foods or vaccines or anything, the most important principle is that the dose makes the poison (or toxin).
-Everything that we consume or breathe is potentially toxic but most important, overriding principle must be the dose.Read More »Simple math – the dose makes the poison
+Everything that we can consume or breathe is potentially toxic, but what is the most overriding principle must be the dose.Read More »Simple math – the dose makes the poison